Automattic/legalmattic/Legal-Guidelines.md

 ### Reporting Terms of Service Violations

 If you believe that a site is violating our Terms of Service, please refer to the information [on this page](https://en.support.wordpress.com/report-blogs/) to submit a report, and we will take action as appropriate.
 Regardless of whether or not we take action, we may forward a copy of the complaint to the site owner.
 We do not remove content based on disputes over the content on a site or in a comment, unless the information sought to be removed is subject to an order issued by a court in the United States.
 We are not in a position to determine if something posted on a WordPress.com site is defamatory or not.
 If we receive such a complaint, we defer to the judgment of a court in the United States.
-If your inquiry or request brings to our attention a violation of our policies or [Terms of Service](https://en.wordpress.com/tos/), we will address it per our usual procedure.
-This may or may not include contacting the user, removing content, or suspending the site entirely.

 ### Who Is Liable for Content Hosted on WordPress.com?